protyayofficial/protyayofficial.github.io/README.md

-# This repository serves as my personal research portfolio webiste.
-I have used [Avalanche](https://github.com/lolipopshock/avalanche) theme to design the webite.
+### This repository serves as my personal research portfolio website.
+I have used [Avalanche](https://github.com/lolipopshock/avalanche) theme to design the website.